 - Digital x-rays produce very little radiation, and even conventional processes work so quickly that you are exposed to far less than you would have been in the past.

-- You will be fitted with a lead shield, so only your face comes in contact with radiation.
+- A lead shield can be used while the x-ray is being taken, so only your face comes in contact with radiation.
 An x-ray sensor holder will be used when having the x-ray taken, so not even your fingers have to be exposed to radiation.

 - The benefits of dental x-rays far outweigh its risks.
 The radiation exposure you are subjected to over an entire lifetime of dental treatment will be carefully considered and only recommended when necessary and the total amount should not be enough to warrant concern about your next appointment.

 Dental X-Rays For Children

 X-rays are entirely safe for use with children.
 But, your dentist will try and limit their use as much as possible.
 Ensuring your child follows a healthy oral health routine is the best way to limit the number of x-rays they need.

 Your x-ray will always be performed in the office of your dentist.
 In some cases, you may be sent to another specialist if you require an advanced form of radiography.
 The procedure should run like this: